claus-e-andersen/clanTopas/README.md

 ## How to read a phasespace file?

 ```
-# Assuming the phasespace file is called:
+# Assuming the phasespace file and header are called:
+#   Four-pi-detector-10011-Phasespace1.phsp
-# Four-pi-detector-10011-Phasespace1
+#   Four-pi-detector-10011-Phasespace1.header
+# placed in some topas folder called ...
+Four-pi-detector,
+# then you can read the data into a data frame as follows:

 pn.full <- "~//topas//examples//clan//Four-pi-detector//"
 fn.main <- "Four-pi-detector-10011-"